 Trade Agreements: The U.S. signed Trade and Investment Framework Agreements (TIFA) with the East African Community (EAC) in 2008, and with the Common Market for Eastern and Southern Africa (COMESA) in 2001.
-Uganda is a member of both regional organizations.
-USTR’s Africa Office is also leading U.S. efforts to forge a new trade and investment partnership with the East African Community.
+Uganda is a member of both EAC and COMESA regional organizations.

 U.S.-Uganda Trade Facts

-Uganda is currently our 158th largest goods trading partner with $135 million in total (exports plus imports) goods trade during 2011.
-Goods exports totaled $100 million; Goods imports totaled $35 million.
-The U.S. goods trade surplus with Uganda was $66 million in 2012.
+Uganda is currently our 149th largest goods trading partner with $185 million in total (two way) goods trade during 2019.
+Goods exports totaled $104 million; goods imports totaled $80 million.
+The U.S. goods trade surplus with Uganda was $24 million in 2019.